opendilab/DI-engine-docs/source/hands_on/qrdqn.rst

 Overview
 ---------
 QR (Quantile Regression) DQN was proposed in `Distributional Reinforcement Learning with Quantile Regression <https://arxiv.org/pdf/1710.10044>`_ and inherits the idea of learning the distribution of a q-value.
-Instead of approximate the distribution density function with discrete atoms, QRDQN, direct regresses a **discrete set of quantiles** of a q-value.
+Instead of approximate the distribution density function with discrete atoms, QRDQN, directly regresses a **discrete set of quantiles** of a q-value.

 Quick Facts